naimjeem/angular-nodejs-file-uploader/README.md

  1. Clone the repo `git clone git@github.com:naimjeem/angular-nodejs-file-uploader.git`
  2. Open a terminal and go to the **server** directory and install dependencies by the command `npm i` and start the server using `npm start`
- 3. Open another new terminal and go to the **client** directory and install dependencies by the command `npm i` and start the app using `ng serve`
+ 3. Open another new terminal and go to the **client** directory and install dependencies by the command `npm i` and start the app using `ng serve` (app will be then avilabale on `https://localhost:4200`)
  4. uploaded files will be stored at `./server/public` folder